How Much Does a Prefab Garage Cost?

 Some garage kits are made for the DIYer.
 They come complete with all the parts and instructions needed to assemble at home on your land.
 On the other hand, pre-built garages can’t be DIYed since they’re already complete before they even reach you.
 Modular builds and kits strike a middle ground.
 They’re mostly complete but require some assembly on site.

-Unless you’re experienced in home building, hire a pro.
+Unless you have home-building experience, hire a pro.
 Find a local garage builder or general contractor near you.
 They can help assemble kits and modular units.

-A concrete sectional garage is a custom-built garage.
+A concrete sectional garage is a garage built on site in panels or sections.
 It’ll cost as much, if not more, than a traditionally built garage, or at least $20,000.
+Concrete sectional garages still require the site to be leveled and graded and need a suitable base, usually a poured concrete pad.
+And they'll still require professional installation.